BelmY/wikiSDoR/Common-problems-and-their-solutions.md

 You will usually receive this error message if you pulled the latest OpenWebRX from git, but you did not upgrade *csdr* as well, and the old version of *csdr* is not compatible anymore.

+## TODO
+  * no RTL-SDR device detected
+  * my receiver is not getting listed on sdr.hu